Sustainable Materials Management (SMM) Electronics Challenge

 By striving to send 100 percent of used electronics collected to certified recyclers and refurbishers, Challenge participants are ensuring that the used electronics they collect will be responsibly managed by recyclers that maximize reuse and recycling, minimize exposure to human health and the environment, ensure the safe management of materials by downstream handlers, and require destruction of all data on used electronics.

 Electronics Challenge participants are publicly recognized on EPA’s website as a registrant, new participant, or active participant.
 Awards are offered in two categories - tier and champion.
 Tier awards are given in recognition of achieving all the requirements under a gold, silver or bronze tier.
-Champion awards are given in three categories - Product, Non-Product and, new in 2016, Cutting Edge.
-For the purposes of the Champion awards, a product is an item that is manufactured, developed or refined for sale and is in the marketplace; a non-product is an internal or external plan, strategy or policy for an organization or a service, program or item that is intended for individual sale to a consumer.
-The Cutting Edge award recognizes participants for their new, game-changing ideas in electronics sustainability.
+Champion awards are given in three categories - Product, Program and, Cutting-Edge.
+For the purposes of the Champion awards, a product is an item that is manufactured, developed or refined for sale and is in the marketplace; a program is an internal or external plan, strategy or policy for an organization or a service, program or item that is intended for individual sale to a consumer.
+The Cutting-Edge award recognizes participants for their new, game-changing ideas in electronics sustainability.

 To join the SMM Electronics Challenge: